DaryaShyroka/russian-to-english-stt/Project Proposal.md

 ### *Data:*
 - What kind of ``data`` will you be using? ``Describe the corpus``: genre, size, language, style, etc. Do you have the data?
 Will you acquire the data?
 How?
 Where will you ``store`` your data?

-OpenSLR has data - all audio recorded in quiet environment with clear speech (no interference from background music): 98 hours.
+We will be using data from OpenSLR.
+It contains 98 hours of Russian speech data, all recorded in quiet environment with clear speech and no interference from background noise or music.
+We will download the data from the site [https://openslr.org/resources.php] and we will store it on our personal laptops or on Google Drive.

 ### *Engineering:*